 The film was launched on Wednesday October 21, 2009 to a packed house at the Cochrane Theatre, Southampton Row, London WC1, and was followed by a Q&A session with former prisoners Moazzam Begg and Omar Deghayes, and co-directors Andy Worthington and Polly Nash.
 The launch was in association with Cageprisoners and the Guantánamo Justice Centre (also see here).
 See here for photos from the launch, and see here for videos of the Q&A session that followed the launch.

-From November 4 to November 13, 2009, Andy Worthington visited the United States to launch the film, with screenings at Soho House, New York, sponsored by the Center on Law and Security at NYU School of Law; Alwan for the Arts, New York (with special guest Tina Foster of the International Justice Network, involved in Bagram habeas litigation), in an event sponsored by Alwan for the Arts and The World Can’t Wait; Fairfax, Virginia, sponsored by the Future of Freedom Foundation; the New America Foundation, Washington, D.C. (with special guests, attorneys Tom Wilner and David Cynamon, and moderator Peter Bergen), in an event was sponsored by the New America Foundation; in Berkeley, California, sponsored by The World Can’t Wait; and at the University of San Francisco School of Law.
+From November 4 to November 13, 2009, Andy Worthington visited the United States to launch the film, with screenings at Soho House, New York, sponsored by the Center on Law and Security at NYU School of Law; Alwan for the Arts, New York (with special guest Tina Foster of the International Justice Network, involved in Bagram habeas litigation), in an event sponsored by Alwan for the Arts and The World Can’t Wait; Fairfax, Virginia, sponsored by the Future of Freedom Foundation; the New America Foundation, Washington, D.C. (with special guests, attorneys Tom Wilner and David Cynamon, and moderator Peter Bergen), in an event that was sponsored by the New America Foundation; in Berkeley, California, sponsored by The World Can’t Wait; and at the University of San Francisco School of Law.
 Andy’s visit to the US was sponsored by the Future of Freedom Foundation and The World Can’t Wait.
 Reports on the trip are available here and here, and a video of Andy’s talk before the FFF event in Fairfax, Virginia is here.

 On Sunday November 22, a second London screening took place at the Prince Charles Cinema, off Leicester Square, following by a Q&A session with Omar Deghayes, Andy Worthington and Polly Nash.
 This was a double bill with “Gitmo: The New Rules of War” (2005), and the event was organized by Dochouse, based at Riverside Studios, which was formed to support and promote documentary in the UK, and, since 2002, has been showcasing the best documentary films from around the globe, with screenings and events in cinemas across London.